zstyblik/grafana.org/source/blog/temp/temp.md

 ### Commercial Support

-Commercial Support subscriptions for Grafana are now <a href=>generally available.</a>
+Commercial Support subscriptions for Grafana are now [generally available]("http://grafana.net/support/plans/").

 Raintank is committed to a 100% open-source strategy for Grafana.
 We do not want to go down the “open core” route.
 If your organization